Role-based access control: Relationship-based access control

-Relationship-based access control or ReBAC is a model which evolves from RBAC.
+Relationship-based access control (ReBAC) is a model that evolves from RBAC.
 In ReBAC, a subject's permission to access a resource is defined by the presence of relationships between those subjects and resources.

 The advantage of this model is that allows for fine-grained permissions; for example, in a social network where users can share posts with other specific users.

-Use and availability
+Implementation and standards

 The use of RBAC to manage user privileges (computer permissions) within a single system or application is widely accepted as a best practice.
-A 2010 report prepared for NIST by the Research Triangle Institute analyzed the economic value of RBAC for enterprises, and estimated benefits per employee from reduced employee downtime, more efficient provisioning, and more efficient access control policy administration.
+A 2010 report prepared for NIST by the Research Triangle Institute analyzed the economic value of RBAC for enterprises and estimated benefits per employee from reduced employee downtime, more efficient provisioning, and more efficient access control policy administration.

 In an organization with a heterogeneous IT infrastructure and requirements that span dozens or hundreds of systems and applications, using RBAC to manage sufficient roles and assign adequate role memberships becomes extremely complex without hierarchical creation of roles and privilege assignments.
 Newer systems extend the older NIST RBAC model to address the limitations of RBAC for enterprise-wide deployments.
 The NIST model was adopted as a standard by INCITS as ANSI/INCITS 359-2004.
 A discussion of some of the design choices for the NIST model has also been published.

-Potential Vulnerabilities

-Role based access control interference is a relatively new issue in security applications, where multiple user accounts with dynamic access levels may lead to encryption key instability, allowing an outside user to exploit the weakness for unauthorized access.
-Key sharing applications within dynamic virtualized environments have shown some success in addressing this problem.
+NIST Special Publication 800-53, an information security standard used by U.S. federal agencies and other organizations, includes role-based access control in its Access Enforcement controls under AC-3(7).

+Implementations of the CIS Controls, a set of best practices, often incorporate role-based access control as part of fulfilling Control 6, Access Control Management.

+U.S. Health Insurance Portability and Accountability Act (HIPAA) regulations require implementation of access control as part of technical safeguards for electronic protected health information, and role-based access control is a typical approach in the industry.

+The Payment Card Industry Data Security Standard (PCI DSS) requires implementers to "limit access to system components and cardholder data to only those individuals whose job requires such access", including ensuring that "assignment of privileges is based on individual personnel's job classification and function" (Requirement 7), a form of role-based access control.